patrob/3d-strategy/docs/far-scale/README.md

 Two variants are included in this folder:

 - Generic FAR Scale for research, content, and strategy: [`FAR-Scale-Generic.md`](./FAR-Scale-Generic.md)
-- Codebase Research FAR Scale tailored to software work: [`FAR-Scale-for-Code.md`](./FAR-Scale-for-Code.md)
+- Codebase Discovery FAR Scale tailored to software work: [`FAR-Scale-for-Code.md`](./FAR-Scale-for-Code.md)

 Use the Generic scale when you’re asking for facts, analysis, or content.
 Use the Code scale when you’re debugging, changing code, or validating engineering claims.